 Here as well you will find on the top right hand side a choice box with presettings.
-For example the setting "bright lights" has been chosen.
+The setting "bright lights" has been chosen as an example.

-For the gradation curve in this example, it means that the lights in the picture will be brightened, and the dark roots will exempted in order to create a striking contrast.
+For the gradation curve in this example, this means the lights in the picture will be brightened, and the dark roots exempted in order to create a striking contrast.
 This is how mask curves give you the opportunity to selectively influence images.